 They are fairly easy to design, and you can use a platform such as ProProfs Quiz Maker to create them.

-One of the most popular quizzes of all time is “What is The Color of Your Aura?” which gained about 4 million shares:
+One of the most popular quizzes of all time is “What is The Color of Your Aura?” which gained millions of shares:

 Some of the most popular quizzes come from BuzzFeed.
 No surprise there.

 What might surprise you, however, is how appealing such quizzes actually are to people.